oluwafisayomi-balogun/Danny-SQL-Challenge/README.md

 Note:
-Solutions are coded in pgSQL
+Solutions ending with .sql are coded in pgSQL Solutions ending with .sqbpro are coded in sqLite

 Interested in the challenge?
 You can start [here](https://8weeksqlchallenge.com/)